- 1/4 cup semisweet chocolate chips

 - Whipped cream, optional

-- In a small saucepan, melt chocolate chips with water; stir until smooth.
+- In a small heavy saucepan, melt chocolate chips with water over low heat; stir until smooth.
 Stir a small amount of hot chocolate mixture into egg yolk; return all to the pan, stirring constantly.
 Cook and stir for 2 minutes or until slightly thickened.
 Remove from the heat; stir in vanilla.
 Cool, stirring several times.